ExtraGG/ExcelAPICaller/README.md

 #### Option 1:
 When using the .xlsm file:

-- [x] Enable Microsoft scripting Runtime setting.
-When inside a module in Visual Basic, click on Tools -> References, and scroll down to Microsoft Scripting Runtime.
+- [x] Enable Microsoft scripting Runtime reference.
+When inside a module in Visual Basic, click on Tools -> References, and scroll down to select Microsoft Scripting Runtime and press 'OK'.
 It should work now.
 Press Ctrl + L to refresh the values when inside your workbook.

 #### Option 2: